Workplace Pensions for Church Employers

 Are there other schemes we can use?

-Yes, there are many mainstream providers you can use.
+Yes, there are other mainstream providers you can use.
 National Employment Savings Trust (NEST) is the Government backed automatic enrolment pension scheme and will accept any employer that applies to them.
-You can find more information at www.nestpensions.org.uk
+You can find more information at www.nestpensions.org.uk.

-There are also other providers that may be able to help such as Now Pensions, The People’s Pensions and Aviva.
+There are also other providers that may be able to help such as The People’s Pensions.

 Do I need to write to staff?